 I expect that students in the eight to fourteen age range will love the look and storylines of these books.
-Parents who prefer to avoid fantasy, magic, and science fiction themes might want to stick with the Moon Dog, That Dog!, and Island Adventure series.
+(Parents who prefer to avoid fantasy, magic, and science-fiction themes might want to stick with the Moon Dog, That Dog!, and Island Adventure series.)

-One workbook is available for each series of readers.
+One workbook is available for each set of readers.
 The workbooks are printed in black and white, and they vary in size from 50 to more than 250 pages.
-They contain activities for word building, reading practice, comprehension, vocabulary, spelling, dictation, grammar, and punctuation, but not all of these are in every workbook.
+They contain activities for word building, reading practice, comprehension, vocabulary, spelling, dictation, grammar, and punctuation, but not all of these activities are in every workbook.
 Many of the workbooks include pages with word cards that should be copied onto cardstock and cut out to use for reading practice or other activities.
 Some workbooks include pages to be used as board-style games.

-The workbooks for Titan’s Gauntlets and Talisman 2 include composition assignments, such as one that directs students to describe a troll that is pictured on one of the pages.
+The workbooks for Titan’s Gauntlets and Talisman 2 include composition assignments, such as one that directs students to describe a troll pictured on one of the pages.
 Some possible descriptive phrases are provided to assist students.

 While the workbooks are not required, they do a great job of reinforcing and expanding the learning that takes place with the readers.
 In addition, the variety of activities and the fantastic artwork (taken from the readers) make them appealing to students.

-The PhonicBooks series for older students feature content that reflects the sort of material that teens eagerly watch or read on their own, so reluctant or struggling readers might be willing to read them even if they have balked at other readers.
+The PhonicBooks series for older students feature content that reflects the sort of material that older children and teens eagerly watch or read on their own, so reluctant or struggling readers might be willing to read them even if they have balked at other readers.
 In addition, the phonetic approach upon which these readers are based has proven successful in producing long-term reading skills.